DaiSugi01/Queens-game/README.md

 What we're planning to do next is as follows.

-- Publish in the app store (coming soon! we've preparing documents now.)
+- Publish in the app store (Coming soon!
+We are preparing documents now.)
 - Implement authentication by using firebase so that user can store their commands and history to cloud store
 - Add play card graphic to select the Queen